nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Editing a session: `session /edit`
 Edits an existing session so that you can change the details of a session.<br>

+You only have to supply delimiters for the details you wish to edit.
+However, the `/sid` delimiter is compulsory to identify the session you wish to edit.

 >Format: `session /edit /sid [SESSION_ID] {/n [SESSION_NAME] /d [SESSION_DATE] /pl [NAME1 NAME2...]}`
 >* `[SESSION_ID]` refers to the unique identifier of the session.
 >   * The unique identifier for a session can be retrieved with the [`session /list`](#listing-all-sessions-session-list) command.